-Users should change their G Suite passwords to make sure any IMAP clients set up using those passwords can't access the accounts anymore.
-Then, enable desired clients one by one, a few hours apart, to pinpoint any offending client.
+Change the G Suite password to make sure any sync clients set up using that password can't access the account anymore; then enable desired clients one by one a few hours apart to pinpoint any offending client.

 - Synchronize fewer labels using the Show in IMAP checkboxes in the Labels tab of your Gmail settings.
 We recommend synchronizing no more than 200 labels.